BETTY187source/Drone-Path-Simulation/README.md

 ## Project Overview

-This simulation shows how drones can leverage Dijkstra's algorithm to:
+This simulation shows how drones can leverage Dijkstra's aLgorithm to:
 - Calculate the shortest path between a source and destination
 - Visualize the drone's movement on a graphical grid
 - Simulate automated path planning in real-time for delivery scenarios